- You should exercise normal safety precautions in Qatar.

 - Terrorists have demonstrated the intent and capability to conduct attacks throughout the Arabian Peninsula at places frequented by Westerners, such as commercial and public areas.
-Further attacks may be planned and could occur in Qatar.
+Further attacks may be planned and cannot be ruled out in Qatar.

 - Statements by international terrorists have called for attacks against Western interests in the Gulf region, including residential compounds, military, oil, transport and aviation interests.